nadezola/nadezola.github.io/_posts/2024-06-01-logistic-regression.md

 ---
 layout: post
-title:  "A Quick and Easy Overview of Logistic Regression"
+title:  "Logistic Regression Guide"
 date:   2024-06-01
 categories: machine learning
 ---

+## A Quick and Easy Overview of Logistic Regression

 **Logistic regression** is a particular type of **linear classifier**, where the goal is to predict the probability of a binary outcome (yes/no, true/false).